Exmouth water source planning

 Water Corporation have commenced investigations to identify a new drinking water source for Exmouth to meet projected future demand.

-The new source will also cater for climate change and secure water supply for the future.
+The new source will cater for the impacts of climate change and secure Exmouth's water supply for the future.

 Where does Exmouth currently get its water?

 Exmouth's water is supplied from 34 production bores which draw from a groundwater aquifer.
-The borefield extends for 10km, comprising 6 bores within the Exmouth Town Groundwater Subarea and the remaining 28 bores within the Exmouth Central Groundwater Subarea, located further south of the townsite (see map below).
+The borefield extends for 10km, comprising 6 bores within the Exmouth Town Groundwater Subarea and the remaining 28 bores within the Exmouth Central Groundwater Subarea, located further south of the townsite (see map).

 The existing borefield is designed and operated to abstract water at low rates to mitigate saline intrusion and maintain conditions to support stygofauna habitat across the borefield.
 The Exmouth borefield relies on heavy episodic rainfall events in summer/autumn and winter rainfall for recharge.
 The Water Corporation abstracts water under a DWER abstraction licence.